djangify/our-spot/README.md

 - Reveal Config Vars and add your Cloudinary, Database URL (from ElephantSQL) and Secret key, plus PORT 8000.

-***Deployment on Heroku***
+***Deployment on Railway***

 - Go to the Deploy tab.

-- For the very first deployment select manual deploy and wait as Heroku builds the logs.
+- For the very first deployment select manual deploy and wait as Railway builds the logs.
 Once complete click on the button to view the app.

 - After the initial deployment you can then enable automatic deployment.

 ***DEBUG Status***

-- For the final deployment to Heroku once the project is complete and ***before*** submission of the project to Code Institute, ensure DEBUG is changed from True to ***False***.
+- For the final deployment to Railway once the project is complete and ***before*** submission of the project to Code Institute, ensure DEBUG is changed from True to ***False***.

 ***Fork the repository***